Skip to content

 • Enable this MCP service.

 The following examples use the placeholder address your-owl-mcp-endpoint.
-When actually connecting, replace it with the Owl MCP Endpoint corresponding to your workspace's site.
+When actually connecting, please replace it with the Owl MCP Endpoint corresponding to the site where your workspace belongs.

 Cherry Studio